Raychen0617/Interview_prepare/docs/source/cpp.md

 - Normally, when a function is called, the CPU performs several steps, including storing the memory address of the instruction following the function call, copying arguments onto the stack, and transferring control to the specified function.
 - For small, commonly used functions, the overhead of making the function call can be more significant than the actual execution time of the function.
 - Inline functions eliminate this overhead.
-- Similar to define，but with type checking, truly possessing function. characteristics."
+- Similar to define, but with type checking, truly possessing function characteristics.

 ### Intrinsic